clniemuth/ignition-info/README.md

-# General Ignition Info
+# General Ignition Logos
-This repository is meant to hold some basic Ignition related info to be used by the owner.
+This repository is meant to hold basic Ignition (by Inductive Automation) logos.
+These logos came directly from IA